GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

    (i.e. useless) history.
    Furthermore, as would be expected, having many active feature branches resulted in a fairly wide/spaghetti history.
-   As some point in the development process, we choose try switch primarily to a squash merge approach which results in a linear develop history.
+   As some point in the development process, we chose to switch primarily to a squash merge approach which results in a linear develop history.
    While this is fixes the spaghetti history, we do potentially lose important commit history during the development process.